You are here

 By T. Mark Hodges, Associate Editor, Obituaries, JMLA, originally approved July 2002, updated June 2011 by Susan S. Starr, JMLA Editor

-Over the years, JMLA has published obituaries of deceased members of MLA.
-Other persons deemed worthy of mention, because of their connection with the profession or the association, have also been included.
+Over the years, the Journal of the Medical Library Association (JMLA) has published obituaries of deceased members of MLA and other persons deemed worthy of mention, because of their connection with the profession or the association.
 Generally, these obituaries have been of a high standard and have been a fitting tribute to their subjects.
 The need exists, however, for written policies and procedures, hence this statement.

 Obituaries are of two forms:

-- a simple death notice or announcement with name, dates, place, and most recent position of the deceased, plus a few sentences about him or her (Type 1)
+- a simple death notice or announcement with name, dates, place, and most recent position of the deceased, plus a few biographical sentences (Type 1)

 - a death notice that combines the above with a more complete biography (Type 2)